 Isaiah’s mother, Deborah Griffin, explained that the drive to Memphis was an experience she wouldn’t wish on anyone.
 “I was driving, crying and praying.
 It was the longest drive.
 I thought I would never get there,” she explained.

 When she finally arrived, the news from doctors was not good.
 They told her that Isaiah only had a 50 percent chance of survival.
 Sitting in the waiting room, Griffin received a phone call from Stephenson, asking if they could pray together for Isaiah.

 Griffin says that if it weren’t for Stephenson, her son would have had no chance of survival.
 “For her quick thinking and for what she did and stuff, Isaiah would not have been here….
 I could have been planning a funeral.
 He could have not seen his 14th birthday.”

 When Isaiah woke up, Stephenson came to visit him, and he remembered her!

 “You’re the lady that helped me.
 You grabbed my cheeks and told me I was going to be OK,” he said.

 Isaiah’s family truly believes that Stephenson saved their son’s life.
 The school nurse, however, is adamant that she had nothing to do with it.

 “To me it was just the grace of God showing through.
 God was all over that,” Stephenson explains.

 Isaiah, who was afraid he would die, says that he’s grateful to be given a second chance at life.
-He’s hoping to be out of the hospital in time to celebrate his birthday and Christmas at home with his family.
+He’s hoping to be out of the hospital in time to celebrate his birthday at home with his family.